Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Preliminaries

 \subsection{Policy gradient}

-We assume that the policy model $\polx$ to be optimized by PG algorithms is parameterized by a parameter $\x\in\bbR^{d}$ and $\polx$ is always differentiable with respect to $\x$.
-Typical instance of $\polx$ is a neural network for sequence learning, such as a recurrent neural network (RNN) \cite{Hochreiter97a,Wierstra10a,SCST} and Transformer \cite{Vaswani17a,Chen21a}.
-The PG algorithms are based on the gradient method of the following update rule with a small learning rate $\xlr\geq0$,
+We assume that the policy model $\polx$ to be optimized by PG algorithms is parameterized by a parameter $\x\in\bbR^{d}$ and $\polx$ is differentiable with respect to $\x$. \ifpreprint A typical instance of $\polx$ is a neural network for sequence learning, such as a recurrent neural network (RNN) \cite{Hochreiter97a,Wierstra10a,SCST} and Transformer \cite{Vaswani17a,Chen21a}. \else Examples of $\polx$ include a neural network for sequence modeling. \fi The PGs are based on the gradient method of the following update rule with a small learning rate $\xlr\geq0$,

 where $:=$ is the right-to-left substitution operator and $\difx \obj(\polx) \triangleq [\partial \obj(\polx)/ \partial{\xchar_1},..., \partial \obj(\polx) /\partial{\xchar_d} ]\trans$ is the gradient of $\obj(\polx)$ with respect to $\x$.
 Because the analytical evaluation of $\difx \obj(\polx)$ is generally intractable, a PG method, called REINFORCE \cite{williams92a}, updates $\xn$ after every episode $n$ of experience $[o_0,a_0,r_0,\dots,o_\tmax,a_\tmax,r_\tmax]$ according to a stochastic gradient method as follows: